 Stretching your meat and getting the most out of your grocery dollars is one of the foundational elements of Grocery Budget Bootcamp.
 In the course, I teach you all the methods I know on how to save the most on your groceries and stick within your budget.
 It’s only open three times a year so get on the waitlist HERE!

 Whole pieces of meat should be treated differently than the shredded meat, and each piece should be used in a way no other piece can.

-For example, I would NEVER cut up a whole breast and cook it just for it to get smothered in veggies and sauce and cheese in a casserole.
+For example, I would NEVER cut up a whole breast and cook it just for it go in a casserole with cheese and veggies.
 What’s the point when I already have shredded chicken that can do the job just as well?
-Shredded chicken cannot be grilled on the bbq.
-Shredded chicken cannot be breaded and baked in the oven.
-But dark meat can.

 Breast meat is unique in that it can easily be boneless, and therefore serve in a much different capacity than dark meat.
 It can easily be sliced, diced and chopped without losing the integrity of the meat itself.